Central City Recovery

 Monday, Dec.
 6, 2021 | Video

-A second TAP group is still being assembled by ULI staff, and will meet with Loop stakeholders to provide a series of recommendations that seek to update and reposition LaSalle Street's historic identity as Chicago's financial district.
+A second TAP group met with more than 70 stakeholders to provide a series of recommendations that seek to update and reposition LaSalle Street's historic identity as Chicago's financial district.
 The panel's recommendations will focus on LaSalle Street between the Chicago River and the Chicago Board of Trade Building at West Jackson Street.

 The Chicago Loop Alliance and its affiliates have begun to develop the framework for a plan called "Elevate State," which will provide a roadmap for the future for the State Street corridor between West Ida B. Wells Drive and the Chicago River.
 The plan will focus on key public realm elements such as place, mobility and market.